The most common way breasts are reconstructed after mastectomy in the United States.

 Most women with breast cancer or at high risk for breast cancer are candidates for prosthetic breast reconstruction after mastectomy.

 2 stage immediate (tissue expander followed by exchange for a breast implant)

 A thoughtfully and carefully selected tissue expander is placed into the mastectomy defect.
 The superior (top) part of the implant is placed under pectoralis major muscle.
 The inferior (lower) part of the implant is placed under an acellular dermal matrix and the breast skin remaining after the mastectomy is sewn together over the top of everything.
-The advantages of placing a tissue expander as a first stage include: less initial stress on the skin, more control of the future implant pocket location, more control of the future implant size.
-After a few weeks once the skin has acclimated to having the breast tissue underneath it removed and the incision is partially healed – the tissue expander is accessed with a needle in the clinic and saline is added on a weekly basis until the desired size is achieved.
+The advantages of placing a tissue expander as a first stage include less initial stress on the skin, more control of the future implant pocket location, more control of the future implant size.
+After a few weeks once the skin has acclimated to having the breast tissue underneath is removed and the incision is partially healed – the tissue expander is accessed with a needle in the clinic and saline is added on a weekly basis until the desired size is achieved.
 Then we return to the operating room and swap the tissue expander for a saline or silicone breast implant.
-This second surgery is an outpatient surgery with a much shorter recover than the first operation.
+This second surgery is an outpatient surgery with a much shorter recovery than the first operation.

 1 stage immediate (direct to implant at the time of mastectomy)